Environment at The Wild Rabbit

 The surrounding countryside is referenced throughout each cottage, with hazel wood clothes hooks crafted from fallen branches on the Daylesford estate.
 From further afield, horn handles from the red deer herd on our sister estate in Wootton continue the harmonious natural palette, drawing nature indoors.

 In the bedrooms, Bamford organic cotton bed linen is complemented by Volga linen – a noble fibre noted for its ecological benefits – its production is low in water consumption and does not require fertilisers or pesticides.

 We work with one of the UK’s oldest mattress manufacturers, recognised for championing time-honoured natural materials and traditional methods – they are handcrafted and provide the utmost comfort for the ultimate night’s sleep.

 In our bathrooms you will find the Bamford Bath & Body collection, made with naturally sourced and, wherever possible, certified organic ingredients.
-We kindly ask guests to hang towels after use to avoid unnecessary washing.

 In our kitchens, nothing is wasted, and we have always been mindful of where we source our produce, using local organic ingredients where possible from growers, farmers and producers who share our sustainable values, as well as the Daylesford estate.

 We are lucky to be surrounded by some of the most beautiful landscape in the country – we encourage our guests to explore the Daylesford estate and see first-hand the rich hedgerows, wetlands, beehives, river habitats, diverse wildlife and wild flower meadows that are the hallmarks of sustainable organic farming.
 Follow our walking maps and we have bikes for those looking to explore the local roads.